A topic from the subject of Organic Chemistry in Chemistry.

 I. Introduction

-Definition and scope of biochemistry and organic chemistry in food chemistry Importance of understanding these disciplines in food science and technology
+This section will define and scope biochemistry and organic chemistry within the context of food chemistry.
+It will also highlight the importance of understanding these disciplines in food science and technology.

 II.
 Basic Concepts